achyutganti/myprofile.github.io/content/home/experience.md

     date_end: '2019-12-31'
     description: Working through Grand Valley to provide statistical consulting for a private client.
 Researching and applying statistical methods to create a marketing product that the client can patent and sell.
 Tasks include Web Scraping using Selenium, data collection and simulation, pre-processing and analyzing datasets with over 7 million public records.
 Used ML techniques like social network analysis, clusteering, classification etc to identify and group common behavior among potential targets.

-    - title: Research Assistant
-    company: Grand Valley State University
-    company_url: ''
-    company_logo: org-x
-    location: Michigan
-    date_start: '2017-04-01'
-    date_end: '2017-12-31'
-    description: Developed and maintained a web application called 'SPOT' that analyzes the temporal patterns of similar genes belonging to different platforms.
-Maintained and updated the MySQL database where the user and the gene data was maintained.

 design:
   columns: '2'
 ---